blbadger/blbadger.github.io/3-body-problem.md

 	plt.close()
 ```

-which at $t=50,000$ results in
+such that each initial point in the $y, z$ plane that is close to (specifically within 2 units using the Manhattan distance metric) of the line $z=(12/10)y$ appear as white spots.
+At $t=50,000$, the map is as follows

 ![threebody projection]({{https://blbadger.github.io}}/3_body_problem/Threebody_projection_yz.png)

 Now we can attempt to understand how the divergence map attains the horseshoe topology by observing the points that are mapped to our line of symmetry over time, as the horseshoe map itself forms over time.
-The points which map to the line $z=(12/10)y$ exist on a relatively stable manifold (see how they mostly occupy the dark regions in the divergence map) and indeed they are visibly repelled by unstable (light-color) regions.
+The points which map to the line $z=(12/10)y$ exist on a relatively stable manifold (see how they mostly occupy the dark regions in the divergence map, and this is because any initial point on this line will result in all three bodies starting in a two-dimensional plane) and indeed they are visibly repelled by unstable (light-color) regions.
 Observing as $t_i=0 \to t_i=87,800$ we have

 {% include youtube.html id='dl198kBuKTI' %}

 Notice how these points on a stable manifold continually intersect, or more accurately meet and become repelled by unstable regions such that they elongate and gradually form a web-like mesh.
 This dynamic structure was termed a 'homoclinic tangle' by Poincaré, and was later shown by Smale to imply and be implied by the horseshoe map.

+To see what happens when we observe a different region, here is the map of which initial points are located near the line $z=(12/10)y + 3$ at any given time from $t_i=0 \to t_i=150,000$

+{% include youtube.html id='YX76cAmFbkg' %}

 So in one sense, the regions of quickly- and slowly-diverging points are arranged in such a complicated and detailed fashion because they result from the continual mixing of stable (slowly diverging) and unstable (quickly diverging) regions of space.